Mandated Placement of University Support Staff

 - Affirmative Action will determine, in conjunction with the Division of Human Resources, that a disability exits, within the guidelines of the Americans with Disabilities Act.

-- Affirmative Action and the Division of Human Resources will review the skills inventory and classification level of the affected individual.
+- The Office of Institutional Equity and Human Resources will review the skills inventory and job title level of the affected individual.

-- The Division of Human Resources will review available positions (vacancies/recruitments) and determine the best fit of essential functions and employee skills.
+- Human Resources will review available positions (vacancies/recruitments) and determine the best fit of essential functions and employee competencies.

-- The Division of Human Resources, Affirmative Action and the affected department will meet to review and confirm essential functions, necessary accommodations and placement necessity.
+- Human Resources, the Office of Institutional Equity Action and the affected department will meet to review and confirm essential functions, necessary accommodations and placement necessity.

 - The Division of Human Resources and Affirmative Action will meet with the individual to review the position and necessary accommodations.

-- The Division of Human Resources will expedite mandatory placement where there is a match of skills inventory to position duties and departmental climate.
+- Human Resources will expedite mandatory placement where there is a match of competencies to position duties and departmental climate.

-Questions regarding mandated placement of classified employees should be directed to the Division of Human Resources, 103 Edwards Hall, (785) 532-6277.
+Questions regarding mandated placement of USS employees should be directed to the Human Resources, 103 Edwards Hall, (785) 532-6277.